goacs2python/GOACS2-Module-8-API-Practice/README.md

 # GOACS2 Module 8 - API Practice

-Please complete the program as described on the assignment page.
+Please complete the programs as described on the assignment page.

 ---